Fort Ord: Present-day Fort Ord

 Fort Ord's former military golf courses, Bayonet and Black Horse, are, as of January 16, 1997, public golf courses.
-They have hosted PGA golf events and were recently renovated.
+They have hosted PGA golf events and were renovated in the mid-2010s.

 California State University, Monterey Bay

 California State University, Monterey Bay opened on the Fort's former ground shortly after Fort Ord's closing in 1994 as part of 42nd President Bill Clinton's "peace dividends" program.
-The University has currently enrolled more than 7,500 students.
+The university has currently enrolled approximately 6,700 students.
 The Leon Panetta Institute (named for the former U.S. Representative and Secretary of Defense) is located on its campus.
 Schoonover, Frederick and Frederick II are housing developments located in the former Fort Ord created for students and families who are associated with CSUMB, Monterey Peninsula Unified School District and local school districts.
 All three parks are accessible off of Abrams Drive.

 Veterans Transition Center

 The Veterans Transition Center (VTC) is located on the site of the former Fort Ord.
 Since its inception it has served 4,155 single veterans and 351 veterans with families.
-As of 2009 the center is looking to expand by adding more housing units and a non-profit store (to be run by partner company, Vocational Rehabilitation Specialists Inc.) with the express purpose of employing as many veterans as possible.
+As of 2009 the center was looking to expand by adding more housing units and a non-profit store (to be run by partner company, Vocational Rehabilitation Specialists Incorporated) with the express purpose of employing as many veterans as possible.

 Fort Ord Dunes State Park and National Monument

 In 2009, a coastal strip overlooking Monterey Bay became California's newest state park, Fort Ord Dunes State Park.
-At the end of Gigling Road, where the DOD Building is located, is one of many entrances to the Fort Ord National Monument; the land underwent comprehensive remediation that involved an extensive munitions clean-up.
+At the end of Gigling Road, where the Department of Defense Building is located, there is one of many entrances to the Fort Ord National Monument; the land underwent comprehensive remediation that involved an extensive munitions clean-up.
 There are more than 91 mi of recreational trails available.
 They are used by the trail communities on foot, on bicycles, and on horseback.
 All open trails are available to all non-motorized trail user groups.
 A small number of trails are fenced along their edges because of possible unexploded ordnance.

 On January 13, 2012, United States Secretary of the Interior Ken Salazar visited Fort Ord, addressed a crowd of 200 supporters and announced that he was proposing to President Obama that Fort Ord be elevated to national monument status.
 On April 20, 2012, Barack Obama signed a Presidential Proclamation establishing Fort Ord National Monument.

-Fort Ord National Monument refers to that land on the former Fort Ord that is administered by the Bureau of Land Management and is open to the general public.
+Fort Ord National Monument refers to that land on the former Fort Ord that is administered by the Bureau of Land Management (BLM) and is open to the general public.
 The BLM currently manages 7,200 acres and will manage 14,650 acres after the U.S. Army finishes environmental restoration on the remaining parcel.

 As of May 2018, Fort Ord National Monument has extended its trail system to add bypass and spur trails to popular areas.